Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

 - operator (instruction): "+", "-", "*", "/";
-- left (variable / any literal) - id of the context.
-This instruction accepts these two context types: “pointer” and “value”;
+- left (variable / any literal) - this instruction accepts these two variable types: “pointer” and “value”;
-- right (variable / any literal) - id of the context.
-This instruction accepts these two context types: “pointer” and “value”;
+- right (variable / any literal) - this instruction accepts these two variable types: “pointer” and “value”;
-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable).

 ## ++, --